 Mr. Smith is admitted to practice in the State of Ohio, the United States District Court for the Northern and Southern Districts of Ohio, and the United States Court of Appeals for the Sixth Circuit.

 Brian J. Smith graduated from Kent State University in 1996 with a Bachelors Degree in Psychology.
+He was offered free tuition at each law school he applied due to his high scores on his LSAT's.
 He earned his law degree from the University of Akron School of Law, where he graduated summa cum laude in 2005.
 While at Akron, Mr. Smith served as an assistant and associate of the Law Review, having an article of his own published in 2005.
-After graduating, Mr. Smith served as an instructor at Akron, preparing law students for the rigors of legal research, writing and oral arguments.
+After graduating and passing the Bar Exam in the top percentile, Mr. Smith served as an instructor at Akron preparing law students for the rigors of legal research, writing and oral arguments.
+He also immediately joined an energetic and aggressive law firm.
 While studying at Akron, Mr. Smith was awarded the Ernest Karam Award of Academic Excellence, the Federal Bar Association Constitutional Law Award, and multiple Excellence for the Future Awards.
+Mr. Smith continues legal studies, more than doubling the number of continuing legal education hours required by the Ohio Supreme Court and successfully completing the same NHTSA SFST course and ARIDE course that the police receive.

 When Brian takes time away from his legal career, he spends his time as the father of three lively and growing children.
 He is a member of St. Peter's Catholic church in Huron as well as a frequent visitor to the Sorrowful Mother Shrine in Bellevue.
 Brian and his children look forward to opportunities to get outdoors to cycle, camp, hike, backpack, fish, play fetch with their redbone coonhound Duke and to explore his enjoyment of photography.